ncw/cwtool/README.md

 ## cwtool ncwtester {#cwtool_ncwtester}

-See how your morse receiving is going
+See how your Morse receiving is going

 ### Synopsis

-This measures and keep track of your morse code learning progress.
+This measures and keep track of your Morse code learning progress.

-It sends morse characters for you to receive and times how quickly you receive each one.
+It sends Morse characters for you to receive and times how quickly you receive each one.

 It can send a group of characters and you can select which characters